 What do you expect students to learn?

-Make your goals for learning clear with PLOs
+Make goals for student learning clear with PLOs

 Effective Program Learning Outcomes: